DannyBoyNYC/session-4a/readme.md

 ## Homework Solution

+Note - I haven't included the form to add a recipe in this, just the first part - the DOM manipulation.
+For the form, review the notes from session 3.

 If you are using a separate `script.js` file for `index.html` you will need to add this to the `app.js` file:

 `app.use(express.static('app'));`